ETAS: LABCAR

 Product family for the creation of a Hardware-In-The-Loop (HiL) setup.
 LABCAR is mainly a development application for the hardware interface connection to the ECU: Some execution and automation of ECU tests, based on models created in ASCET and MATLAB/Simulink, is possible to integrate into LABCAR.
 LABCAR is inseparably connected to Experiment Environment (EE), which usually is the control panel of the HiL currently running.

 RTA-CAR

+A comprehensive software platform and toolchain for developing AUTOSAR Classic electronic control units (ECUs).